Timothy-Cao/Timothy-Cao.github.io/pages/music.markdown

 ## <span style="color: #6666FF;">A fresh listening experience</span>

 The thing with music is that once experienced, it loses the element of surprise.
-How could we create music that always leave the listener curious?
-We would need to write music that continously evolves.
+To create music that always leave the listener curious, we would need to write music that continously evolves but how can we achieve that?
+Let's start off by delving into the world of generative AI for music.